 The same logic applies to payments that were reported late, although you were on time.
 Since your payment history makes up 35% of the FICO score, it’s worthwhile to get it right.
 Have all the required paperwork at hand.
 You will be required to use it as proof.

 Deal with Repossessions and Defaults

-Some of the harshest situations when it comes to debt is a car repossession.
+Some of the harshest situations when it comes to debt is car repossession.
 Not only that you are left without the vehicle for which you already paid a part of the price, but you become persona non-grata for lenders everywhere.
-If you are in this situation, learn more how to remove repossession from credit report, since this is not a straightforward process.
+If you are in this situation, learn more about how to remove repossession from credit report, since this is not a straightforward process.

 If your default is related to student loans, you can get out of debt either by paying in full or consolidating your debt.
 Since most people who end up on the blacklist don’t have cash lying around that they just choose to spend on something else, it’s safe to assume that consolidation will help.
 You can either consolidate your defaulted loan with a non-defaulted one or make three consecutive payments to prove you can be trusted.

 You need to walk the fine line between diligently using credit and abusing it.
 Simply put, try to keep your utilization ratio below 50%, which means that you only use less than half of the money you can be entrusted with.

 Juggle with the numbers by paying off some of the balance or opening up new credit cards.
 Both these actions will decrease the utilization rate, either by increasing the total spending limit or downsizing the amount owed.